 Are you feeling a little trapped these days?
 Cooped up?
 Perhaps the walls seem as though they are closing in on you, and you feel an intense urge to do something wild and impulsive.
-While cabin fever is often associated with being stuck inside during inclement weather, after months of social distancing and lockdowns, the term is taking on new meaning for many.
+While the term ‘cabin fever’ is often associated with winter blues or being stuck inside during the long winter months, the term is taking on new meaning for many.

-While it is not a defined psychological disorder, it does capture the anxiety and exhaustion a person feels when trapped inside for extended periods.
+So, what is cabin fever?
+While it is not a defined psychological disorder, it does capture the anxiety and exhaustion a person feels when trapped in a confined indoor area for extended periods.
 Fortunately, treating the symptoms of cabin fever can make a significant difference in coping with the difficult emotions that come along with it.

 Signs and Symptoms of Cabin Fever